-We have audited the accompanying consolidated statements of financial position of Medicure Inc. [the "Company"] as of December 31, 2023 and 2022, the related consolidated statements of net income (loss) and comprehensive income (loss), changes in equity and cash flows for each of the three years in the period ended December 31, 2023 and the related notes [collectively referred to as the "consolidated financial statements"].
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2023 and 2022, and its financial performance and its cash flows for each of the three years in the period ended December 31, 2023 and 2022, and its financial performance and its cash flows for each of the three years in the period ended December 31, 2023 in conformity with International Financial Reporting Standards ["IFRSs"] as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Medicure Inc. [the "Company"] as of December 31, 2024 and 2023, the related consolidated statements of net income (loss) and comprehensive income (loss), changes in equity and cash flows for each of the three years in the period ended December 31, 2024 and the related notes [collectively referred to as the "consolidated financial statements"].
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2024 and 2023, and its financial performance and its cash flows for each of the three years in the period ended December 31, 2024 in conformity with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board.